Default asset configuration

 What are the best practices?

-Always set an explicit default: Relying on the automatic first-asset fallback can lead to unexpected routing if you add or reorder assets.
+Set the default yourself: Relying on the automatic pick can lead to unexpected routing if you add, remove, or reorder assets.

 Name assets clearly: Use descriptive names that match your Notion Select options exactly.
 "Work Calendar" in Google must match "Work Calendar" in the Notion dropdown.